onyxmueller/build-tag-number/README.md

 ## Credit

-This Github Action is based on original work done by Einar Egilsson.
+This Github Action is based on original work done by Einar Egilsson, which is no longer maintained.
 You can read more about the original version on his blog:

  http://einaregilsson.com/a-github-action-for-generating-sequential-build-numbers/